 Dr. Tzuan A. Chen

-Tzuan A. Chen, PhD, is a Research Assistant Professor and Biostatistician at the HEALTH Research Institute at UH, where she provides statistical support on grant applications, manuscripts, progress reports, and offers statistical support and data management on large-scale sponsored research and dissemination projects associated with Institute and the HEALTH Center for Addictions Research and Cancer Prevention.
+Tzuan A. Chen, PhD, is a Research Assistant Professor and Biostatistician at the HEALTH Research Institute at UH, where she provides statistical support on grant applications, manuscripts, progress reports, and offers statistical support and data management on large-scale sponsored research and dissemination projects associated with the HEALTH Research Institute and the HEALTH Center for Addictions Research and Cancer Prevention.
 Dr. Chen has expertise in applying advanced statistical and psychometric models in health-related research, social-behavioral science, and medical field studies.
 She has substantial experience in clinical trial design, generalized linear mixed modeling, power and sample size calculation, and other statistical procedures commonly used in population sciences and with Ecological Momentary Assessment data.
 She has an extensive record of collaboration with Dr. Obasi and Dr. Reitzel.

 Dr. Anastasia Rogova

-Anastasia Rogova, PhD is a Postdoctoral Fellow at the Department of Psychological, Health, & Learning Sciences at UH.
+Anastasia Rogova, PhD, is a Postdoctoral Fellow in the Department of Psychological, Health, & Learning Sciences at UH.
 She holds a PhD degree in Anthropology from the University of British Columbia, Canada.
 Her research interests include social determinants of health behavior and health disparities.
 She has previously worked with immigrant communities, addressing a range of issues immigrants face daily, including their experiences with health care.
 She has extensive experience in qualitative research, as well as background in managing and coordinating activities of research projects and educational programs.